AProfessionalUsernameWIP/PlexMigrate/README.md

 4. If anything in step 2 fails, the file stays on disk, clearly marked with the `.tmp` infix, so you can re-import it manually after fixing the underlying issue.

 The dashboard activity feed announces the fallback (`Direct path unavailable — falling back to chained.`) so you know the operation has changed paths.
 The end result for your data is the same either way.

+### Per-user transfer scope (v0.9.6+)

+When you pick **Direct Transfer** in the Run Job form, after both servers are chosen a new **Users** section appears.
+It shows three groups computed live from each server's `/accounts` data: users present on both servers (with checkboxes, default-checked), users present only on the source (greyed out, "Not on destination server"), and an informational footer explaining how to invite missing users.
+The owner appears in the list alongside managed users — uncheck them and the run skips the entire library-level data block (watch history, playlists, library-level collections, ratings) with a clear log line.
+Personal collections (Plex Pass feature) ride with each included user's block automatically; pre-v0.9.7 these were silently dropped from every export, now they're correctly captured and restored per-user.

 ### Filename and log directory conventions